 Syntactical Structure

-[public | private] type [external] class [@final |@abstract] Identifier [extends Identifier] [runsOnSpec] [systemSpec] [mtcSpec] "{" {ClassMember} "}" [finally StatementBlock]
+[public | private] type [external] class [@final |@abstract | @trait] Identifier [extends Identifier {"," Identifier}] [runsOnSpec] [systemSpec] [mtcSpec] "{" {ClassMember} "}" [finally StatementBlock]

 Semantic Description

 A class is a type where the values are called objects.
 A class can declare fields (variables, constants, templates, ports, timers) and methods as its members.
 Each member name inside the class shall be unique, there is no overloading.
 The private and protected fields and methods are only accessible by the methods of the class, while the public members of the class can be accessed also from behaviour not defined in the class.
 The private members of the class can be accessed directly only by members of the class itself.
 All members which are neither private nor public are protected and can also be accessed by members of subclasses.

+A class can be declared with the @trait modifier.
+Such a class is called a trait class.
+Other classes are called normal classes.
+A trait class is an abstract class and can not be instantiated.
+It also shall not declare a constructor and the declared member fields shall not have initializers.

-A class can extend another class.
-The extended class is called the superclass, while the extending class is called the subclass.
+A normal class can extend at most one other normal class and also any number of trait classes.
+The extended normal class is called the superclass, the extended trait classes are called the supertraits, while the extending class is called the subclass of all the classes it extends.
+Trait classes can only extend trait classes but not normal classes.
 The resulting type of a class definition is the set of object instances of the class itself and all instances of its direct or indirect subclasses.
-A subclass is a subtype of its direct and indirect superclasses and its object instances are type compatible with them.
+A subclass is a subtype of its direct and indirect superclasses and supertraits and its object instances are type compatible with them.
 If a class does not explicitly extend another class type, it implicitly extends the root class type object.
 Thus, all classes are directly or indirectly extensions of the object class.

+A class inherits all members of its superclass and its supertraits that it does not override in its own class body and which have not been overridden in the class body of one of the extended classes.
+A non-private non-abstract member from the superclass or one of the supertraits can always be accessed inside the class body by using the dotted notation on the keyword super.
+Non overridden non-private members can be accessed without any dotted notation before the member name.

 A class can have optional runs on, mtc and system clauses.
 This restricts the type of component context that can create objects of that class and all methods of this class.
 If a class does not have one of these clauses, it inherits it from its superclass, if the superclass has one.
 If the superclass has or inherits a runs on, mtc or system clause, the subclass may declare each of these clauses with a more specific component type than the one inherited.
 The function members of classes shall not have runs on, system or mtc classes but inherit them from their surrounding class or its superclasses.